oakindeji1/Analysis-of-Student-Records-Financial-Performance-Health-and-Academic-Outcomes/README.md

 ```
 ![image](https://github.com/user-attachments/assets/d542ddfe-6488-4743-ba9e-7b921dc23e60)

---Getting to know the year that has the highest enrollment
+- Getting to know the year that has the highest enrollment
 ```
 SELECT
     YEAR(EnrollmentDate) AS EnrollmentYear,